mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 23:32

 The second point is: if ‘all beings’ are something which we should connect with, we should involve [with], [and] at that time, that is called ‘all beings’ or ‘all [dharmas](glossary#dharma)’ – if it is true, we say, ‘truth’.
 What is the truth?
 If ‘truth’ is one of the dharmas, one of the human world – at that time, what is a dharma?
 Dharma is ‘all dharmas’ which are observed and are called in question.
 So that ‘truth’ is all beings just for you.
 Because you have to involve.

 So when you involve with truth, truth becomes dharma.
 That means, truth is something which you can experience individually.
 Without individual experience, truth is never ‘all dharmas’.
 Truth must be something you ... experience individually.
 At that time, this is called ‘all dharmas’.

 That’s why there is a problem.
 The [problem] is, the truth is one, but individually if you experience a truth, the truth appears in a different way.
 Don’t you think so?
 And finally, we fight each other.
 “Your understanding of truth is *wrong*.”
 Or, “My understanding of truth is right, so you should believe me.”
-You should believe this religion, et cetera: we fight, always.
+“You should believe this religion,” et cetera: we fight, always.

 So, the second point is, what is the limitation of the [dhātu](glossary#dhātu) – dhātu means the ‘world’ – which we can reach?
 What is the limitation of the world?
 In other words: how far can ‘all [dharmas](glossary#dharma)’ extend?
 From where, to where?